nataliia-pysanka/weather_info/README.md

 ## Weather parser API

-Web service receives information about the weather in Kyiv for today and 5 days ahead.every day at 09:00.
+Web service receives information about the weather in Kyiv for today and 5 days ahead every day at 09:00.
 The hour of schedule could be changed.

 #### The following requirements are being developed: